zanata/zanata-jenkins-plugin/docs/configuration/build-step/install-cli.md

 ### Use the installed CLI in build

 You can use it in two ways:

-1. Add a build step such as 'Execute shell' and invoke Zanata CLI in it
+1. Add a build step such as 'Execute shell' and invoke Zanata CLI in it (see [below example](/configuration/build-step/install-cli/#example-execute-shell-step-using-zanata-cli))

-For example, assuming you follow above configuration by choosing 'zanata_cli_4_0_0' and checking convert to uppercase:
+2. Choose another build step [Zanata Sync via CLI](/configuration/zanata-sync-via-cli/)

+##### Example Execute shell step using Zanata CLI
+Assuming you follow [above configuration](/images/job_installs_cli.png) and chose 'zanata_cli_4_0_0' and checked convert to uppercase, Below shell script will do zanata push and pull and then git commit:
 ```bash
 Z=$ZANATA_CLI_4_0_0_HOME/bin/zanata-cli